-Based on the calculations as at 30th June 2015, a 200bp parallel downward shift would result in a 3.2% gain of capital (2014: -0.2%).
-The credit union therefore has an exposure to rates increasing.
+Based on the calculations as at 30th June 2016, a 200bp parallel downward shift would result in a 1.4% loss of capital (2015: 3.2% gain).
+The credit union therefore has an exposure to rates decreasing.

 An independent review of the interest rate risk profile is conducted by Protecht.ALM Pty Ltd, an independent risk management consultant.
 The Board monitors these risks through the reports from Protecht.ALM Pty Ltd and other management reports.